KoffiesHyper/moving-maze/README.md

-Multi-player Board Game written in Java
+# Multi-player Board Game written in Java

-To Run:
+## To Run:
+1. Clone this repo
+2. In the root directory run the following command:
-java MovingMaze boards/board6.txt gui
+  `java MovingMaze boards/board6.txt gui`